3.18.1. Indoor maps Drawing rules

 Don't draw security barriers on shopping center maps.

-If the level you're editing includes infrastructure like elevators and escalators, go to the Building level panel and click Add in the Infrastructure section.
+If you find such infrastructure items as elevators and escalators on the level, go to the Indoor map level panel and click Add in the Infrastructure section.

 The Infrastructure panel will open.